asifmuntasir/MegaCityBus/README.md

-It is a Javascrpt Dom porject called "Ninja Ticket For Bus" with Programming Hero Team.
+It is a Javascript Dom project called "Ninja Ticket For Bus" with Programming Hero Team.
 Assignment -> 4.